CAN bus wiring test

 Measurement 4: termination resistor at the beginning of the bus

-In the last step, the termination resistor at the beginning of the bus is measured by considering the former measurements of loop resistance and termination resistors at the end of the bus.
+In the last step, the termination resistor at the beginning of the bus is measured by considering the former measurements of loop resistance and the termination resistor at the end of the bus.

 Hints

-- It might happen that you smooth away faults when you move many connectors.
+- You might smooth away faults when you move many connectors.
 If you assume that you have loose connections, it can be better to measure with connected nodes first.

-It will be not so easy at long trunk lines with higher loop resistance.
-Here you should compare to former measurements. - The CAN-Bus Tester 2 could be damaged if you ignore the warnings of the software and start the measurement process with a voltage applied.
-The CANtouch refuses the measurement as long as there is voltage on the supply lines.
+It will not be so easy at long trunk lines with higher loop resistance.
+Here it would be best if you compared it to former measurements. - The CAN-Bus Tester 2 could be damaged if you ignore the warnings of the software and start the measurement process with a voltage applied.
+The CANtouch refuses the measurement as long as there is a voltage on the supply lines.